department-of-veterans-affairs/vagov-content/pages/alt-covid-research-lp.md

 - Find the best way to prevent or treat an illness
 - Learn what health care practices work best

-The treatments and medicines that people rely today come from health research.
+The treatments and medicines that people rely on today come from health research.
 In fact, research studies we've conducted here at VA have contributed to health advances like the first successful liver transplant and new treatments for Alzheimer's, diabetes, and HIV/AIDS.

 </div>
 </li>